Comprehensive Weight Loss Center

 Bariatric surgery, however, is not for everyone.
 For some, the stigma or complications of surgery are deemed unacceptable.
 For others, health insurance coverage is unavailable or eligibility criteria cannot be fulfilled.

 While weight loss surgery can help a person look better, the health benefits are also substantial.
 Bariatric surgery helps obese people overcome many serious diseases, including diabetes.
 It also reverses high cholesterol, helps control high blood pressure and stops the progression of joint disease.
 Other conditions that improve after the surgery include heart disease and sleep apnea.
 Because it reverses many chronic illnesses, weight loss surgery is a cost-effective procedure.
 For many people, weight loss surgery is the only way to overcome obesity.
 With dieting and exercise, you may lose up to 10 percent of your body weight — if you are rigorous— for a short time.
 With weight loss surgery, you can lose 30 percent to 40 percent of your weight and keep it off for life.

 The Bariatric Surgery Program at Froedtert & The Medical College of Wisconsin offers a multidisciplinary, highly-skilled team which includes surgeons, nurse practitioners, registered nurses, dietitians, psychologists and physical therapists.
 The program provides patients with life-long, post-surgical support to make sure they achieve and maintain a healthy weight and lifestyle.
-The Bariatric Surgery Program and its director, James R. Wallace, MD, PhD, have received the bariatric surgery “Center of Excellence” designation by the American Society for Bariatric Surgery and have also earned the designation Blue Distinction CenterSM by Blue Cross Blue Shield.
+The Bariatric Surgery Program and its surgeons have received the bariatric surgery “Center of Excellence” designation by the American Society for Bariatric Surgery and have also earned the designation Blue Distinction CenterSM by Blue Cross Blue Shield.